 Is Xcel Brands, Inc. Growing?

-Over the last three years Xcel Brands, Inc. has shrunk its earnings per share by an average of 103% per year (measured with a line of best fit).
-In the last year, its revenue is up 3.0%.
+On average over the last three years, Xcel Brands, Inc. has shrunk earnings per share by 34% each year (measured with a line of best fit).
+It achieved revenue growth of 17% over the last year.

-Unfortunately, earnings per share have trended lower over the last three years.
-And the modest revenue growth over 12 months isn’t much comfort against the reduced earnings per share.
-These factors suggest that the business performance wouldn’t really justify a high pay packet for the CEO.
-You might want to check this free visual report on analyst forecasts for future earnings.
+Few shareholders would be pleased to read that earnings per share are lower over three years.
+While the revenue growth is good to see, it is outweighed by the fact that earnings per share are down, over three years.
+These factors suggest that the business performance wouldn't really justify a high pay packet for the CEO.
+It could be important to check this free visual depiction of what analysts expect for the future.

 Has Xcel Brands, Inc. Been A Good Investment?

 We compared total CEO remuneration at Xcel Brands, Inc. with the amount paid at companies with a similar market capitalization.
-Our data suggests that it pays above the median CEO pay within that group.
+We found that it pays well over the median amount paid in the benchmark group.

 Over the same period, investors would have come away with nothing in the way of share price gains.
-In our opinion the CEO might be paid too generously!
+Some might well form the view that the CEO is paid too generously!
 Shareholders may want to check for free if Xcel Brands insiders are buying or selling shares.